stvhwrd/PyQuest/README.md

 - Questrade user account

-### How it works
-This package includes the implemention for an AWS https microservice that I host to retrieve an initial access token.
-Once an initial access token is obtained, subsequest Questrade API calls can be made.
-This microservice is safe to use and will never store any access tokens on any server.
-You can manually use this microservice freely to obtain your personalized access token as follows:
- - Point your web browser to  https://n0mq97v6uj.execute-api.us-east-1.amazonaws.com/dev/authorize
- - Login with your Questrade credentials
- - Accept the Authorization Request to receive an access token from Questrade.

-The above steps are programmatically followed when leveraging the Python API wrappers in this package.
-In addition, when using the framework implemented in this package, new access tokens are automatically obtained after they've expired by using a refresh token when possible.

 ### Operating Systems
 This package has been tested to work on Windows 7 or above.
 Most of the features will also work on Mac OS X and Linux operating systems but have not been tested.

 ### Development Setup
-[virtualenv] is probably what you want to use during development for your project.
+Eclipse [PyDev] was used as the primary IDE.

+[virtualenv] was also integrated with this project in PyDev.
 Once you have Python 2.7 and your virtualenv activated, enter the following command

 `pip install requirements.txt`

-This will download and install all the Python package dependencies that are needed.
+This will download and install all the required Python package dependencies that are needed.

+### Technologies
+Some of the technologies leveraged in this project are the following:
+- Flask
+- AWS Lambda + API Gateway
+- OAuth2
+- Zappa
+- requests
+- WebSockets
+- Selenium
+- Twisted
+- Threading
+- xlwings
+- ctypes
+- SQLite
+- RTD (real-time data for Excel)

 ### License